Javad-Alirezaeyan/graph/README.md

 <h3>Introduction</h3>
 You can see the online version here:
-<a href="" target="_blank">click here</a>

 <h4> Points</h4>
-The structure of the application is based on MVC.
+The structure of the application is based on the MVC structure.
 First, the client sends a request, it checks in routes files(one for web and another for api ) and after that send to controllers.
 Controllers make connections with the database by models.
 We have an abstract model that each model must be extended from that.
 Models make and run the query on the database with a Querybuilder(this class has been designed with Builder design pattern) that creates Cypher commands interacting with the database.